opendocsg/slw-judgments-backfill/2016_SGHC_274/report.md

 a Deed of Assignment. [note: xxxv] In his defence, the defendant had disputed that the plaintiff had acquired the rights of the Trust pursuant to the Asset and Stock Purchase Agreement and the Deed of Assignment.
 After the defendant abandoned this defence, it became common ground that the plaintiff succeeded to DVI’s rights against the defendant.

 24     The second defence that the defendant abandoned was that of limitation.
 The defence of limitation should not have been pleaded in the first place.
-In 2014, the defendant and Edward Hong obtained an anti-suit injunction restraining the plaintiff and the Trust from suing them in the United States of America for misappropriating the Shares (see _Hong Hin Kay Albert and another v AAHG, LLC and another_ [2014] SGHC 206).
+In 2014, the defendant and Edward Hong obtained an anti-suit injunction restraining the plaintiff and the Trust from suing them in the United States of America for misappropriating the Shares (see _Hong Hin Kay Albert and another v AAHG, LLC and another_ <span class="citation">[2014] SGHC 206</span>).
 The anti-suit injunction was granted on the basis of undertakings by the defendant and Edward Hong that they would not rely on the limitation defence in the event the plaintiff commenced legal proceedings in Singapore within two weeks from the date of the order.
 The present action was commenced within two weeks of the anti-suit injunction order.
 The defendant was bound by his undertaking not to rely on the limitation defence in the present case.

 **Conversion claim**